peteretelej/tree/store-assets/Microsoft-Store/README.md

 - Universal Windows > Package Information > Logo Section > Asset Generator
 - Universal Windows > Visual Assets > Asset Generator

+### Issues

+- Sometimes Partner Center uses the wrong tenant and you can't view your apps.
+Go to the Access Page then try to click on another tenant (top left profile menu items).